ahochsteger/gmail-processor/README.md

 * Automatically sorts your attachments in the background
 * Filter for relevant emails
 * Specify the destination folder
-* Rename certain attachments (supports date format strings and using email subject as attachments filename)
+* Rename attachments (using date format strings and email subject as filenames)

 Setup
 -----